 \section{Transferability of Learned Models}

 Finally, we study the transferability of the models trained against the original human.
 We compare their performance when tested against the modified simulators from the previous section. \figref{fig:transfer} shows that all models transfer better when changes are small.
-As expected, all models perform worse than when they are trained on the correct human data.

-Interestingly, ToM is consistently more transferable than the model-based method, even when we violate many of its cardinal assumptions.
-An explanations for this might be that because neural networks are a higher capacity model, they are less resilient to changes in distribution.
-This is analogous to overfitting to a narrow dataset with complex models in traditional supervised learning.

-\textbf{Takeaways.} ToM seems to be more transferable across the board, even on situations where its assumptions are dramatically different from reality (so different that if model-based were to be re-trained, it would vastly surpass it).
-This is again explained by its resiliency to covariate shift.
+Some modifications (myopic, bounded controls, and pankicking) make the human go slower in our environment, thereby making the merge that ToM attempts have high reward (even higher than with the original human).
+Despite the change in human behavior, ToM keeps making predictions that enable the robot to merge.
+On the other hand, the shift in the input distribution causes poor predictions from black-box model based, which in turn leads to poor performance.
+ToM also handles the aggressive and obstructed-view humans better.
+The blindspot-protective and lane-prediction humans behave similarly enough to the original human that both methods retain their original performance.